srinath2377/Tournament-management/README.md

 - Added pagination.
 - <b>Administrator</b> can login to the panel by adding /login to the address (No need to be visible for everyone)
 - He is able to edit and delete a team.
 - He can add wins, loses or draws to each team.
-It will automaticly increase or decrease the score.
+The score will increase or decrease automaticly.
 - Administrator can add, edit and delete informations which are visible for everyone.